Growing Up Catholic Nunsense or Funny Nonsense?

 Heaven Help Us

 Although the movie, Heaven Help Us, is a comedy/drama, there are scenes in the movie that are a little hard to watch because it actually reminds me of humiliating things that I witnessed.
 Like me, if you attended Catholic school as a child, you may have witnessed or even experienced some of the embarrassing and sometimes cruel punishments imposed back then.
 I remember the following:

-- Some students were talking and we were all punished and had to kneel on our knees for a designated time period
+- Some students were talking and then the whole class was punished and we had to kneel on our knees for a designated time period.

-If you attended Catholic School as a child, do you have any similar memories?
+If you attended Catholic School as a child, do you have any funny or traumatic memories to share?

 Not all my memories are bad ones.
-Catholic School taught me the importantance of obedience and respect.
-It also instills discipline in helps to creates a strong foundation of faith.
+Catholic School taught me the importance of obedience and respect.
+It also instills discipline and helps to creates a strong foundation of faith.
 Was there fear instilled as well?
 I think there was to a certain extent, so I have mixed feelings about it, but I try to look at the funny side of it and take it with a grain a salt!

 What do you remember from Catholic school or church?
 Please share your experiences and comments below.

 Note: This is Hub #6 of 30 of my 30 Hubs in 30 Days Challenge.